Google scares the crap out of me.

 Step 6 – Strengthen your web (authoritative backlinks)

 Steps 5 and 6 are somewhat integrated – you want to be steadily doing both of these over time.

-The key for this part of the process is to get backlinks from authoritative sites.
+The key to this part of the process is to get backlinks from authoritative sites.
 (The red spots on the SEO Spider’s Web)

 That makes them worth prioritizing.

 The good news is, all the hard work has been done.